HarisAckar/Application-for-HRV-analysis/README.md

 Faculty of Electrical Engineering

-Department of automation control and electronics
+Department for automation control and electronics

 Project: Application for HRV analysis